demik/MacSnap-SCSI/EDA/REloaded/README.md

 ### Alternate

 Both the 53C80 SCSI chip and MC34268 are obsolete components.
-NCR 5380 in PLCC package is a working substitute.
+NCR5380 in PLCC package is a working substitute.
 As for the active terminator LDO, there is an alternate build which consist of the following components:

 | Reference(s)          | Value      | Quantity | Notes                                  | Part number              |
 |-----------------------|------------|----------|----------------------------------------|--------------------------|